 Yes, the Flamingo Café and The Coffee Shop are open with limited menus.

 Yes, you can bring in food and non-alcoholic beverages.
 No glass bottles are allowed.

 Limited water fountains will be open.
 The water bottle refill station in the Gathering Place will be open.
 Bottled water will be available for purchase.

 The playground in the Family Farm will be open.

 The Gift Shop, with limited capacity, will be open.
 Top-selling merchandise is also available for online purchases through the Zoo’s website.

 Yes.
 Strollers, wheelchairs and mobility scooters are also available to rent.
-Units will be sanitized after every use and additional wipes will be available for guests.
+Units are sanitized before rental and cleaned and sanitized upon return.